esperoj/notebook/src/Esperoj/README.md

 3. Create a backup file from backup-0, and upload it to [public](https://public.esperoj.eu.org), and then archive using Archive.org every Sunday night and Wednesday.
 4. Use Archive.org to save esperoj website for reference.

+# Maintenance

+- Upgrade python version when Vercel and Nuitka support it.
 # Issues

 ## Speedtest